MarlonDener/Calculator/README.md

 <h3>How to run the application:</h3>

-1) Make sure you have Vue js, make sure you have Vue js, if not, follow the steps here https://br.vuejs.org/v2/guide/installation.html
+1) Make sure you have Vue js, if not, follow the steps here https://br.vuejs.org/v2/guide/installation.html
 2) Open your folder in CDM
 3) run CMD - npm install
 4) run CDM - npm run serve